 From a small 12th-century kingdom in the far-western corner of Europe called Portugal, the Portuguese language spread to all corners of the globe (Brazil, Africa, Asia, and North America) during the Age of Exploration (15th-16th centuries).
 Portuguese, the unifying sound of Lusophone identity, is the sixth most spoken language in the world with a total of 236 million speakers.
-It is used in more than 34 countries and is the official language of nine nation-states in three continents.
+It is used in more than 34 countries and is the official language of eight nation-states in three continents (Angola, Brazil, Cape Verde, East Timor, Guinea-Bissau, Mozambique, Portugal and São Tomé and Príncipe).
 Brazil alone has more than 190 million speakers (700,000 of which live in the United States).

 UO students can take beginning and intermediate Portuguese in the Department of Romance Languages.
 Watch this video to learn more about our Portuguese instructors and UO students’ experience studying Portuguese at the UO and abroad.